morgans3/NHS_Business_Intelligence_Platform/README.md

 ### Step Four - Deploy Infrastructure

-- Run `cdk deploy --app "node bin/globalcdk.js"` to deploy all the global resources, like the Cloudfront Firewall
+- Run `cdk deploy --app "node bin/globalcdk.js" --all` to deploy all the global resources, like the Cloudfront Firewall
-- Run `cdk deploy` to deploy all the regional resources
+- Run `cdk deploy --all` to deploy all the regional resources

 ### Step Five - Deploy Datasets